HexHive/midas/docs/ae.md

 - 4 CPU cores
 - the provided image `ae.img`
 - a default display
-- firmware allowing booting a UEFI disk
+- firmware allowing booting a UEFI disk (`OVMF.fd`)
 - a network (host port 2222 forwards to guest port 22)

+Note: If your computer complains about not having OVMF.fd, you need to install the OVMF package for your distribution.
+On Ubuntu, this is as easy as running
+`sudo apt install ovmf`.

 #### Running on hardware